Leaders make mistakes

 Admit you were wrong and apologise

 I told them I was sorry and honestly explained that I had acted too quickly in my enthusiasm to capture what I thought was a fantastic opportunity.

 Set out your original intention

 It’s no good forging on and making good without really listening to what your team are saying.
 If you want to make things right, you cannot assume anything.
-When I first heard objections to the proposal for training, I immediately jumped to the conclusion that the team just didn’t want to commit.
-Luckily enough I had enough experience to realise this probably wasn’t the case.
-When I realised it was because they thought I had tread on their space and usurped their decision-making powers, I could not but be grateful that the very values I had tried to introduce were alive and well.
+When I first heard objections to the proposal for training, I immediately jumped to the conclusion that the team didn’t want to commit.
+Luckily enough, I had enough experience to realise this probably wasn’t the case.
+When I realised it was because they thought I had trodden on their space and usurped their decision-making powers, I could not but be grateful that the very values I had tried to introduce were alive and well.

 Understand Your Bottom Line